GarboLou/GarboLou.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Ph.D. student in the Department of Electrical and Computer Engineering at [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/), advised by [Prof. Nam Sung Kim](https://fast.ece.illinois.edu/).
-Before joining UIUC in 2021, I received my dual bachelor’s degree from both Zhejiang University and UIUC.
+Before joining UIUC in 2021, I received my dual bachelor’s degree in Electrical Engineering from both Zhejiang University and UIUC.

 Research Interests